PrestaShop/prestashop.github.io/news/_posts/releases/2017-10-24-prestashop-1-7-2-4-maintenance-release.md

 The issue was introduced by a PR merged in February 2017.
 Therefore, the issue impacts versions 1.7.1.0 to 1.7.2.3 of PrestaShop.

-The fixing changes can be found in Pr [#8433](https://github.com/PrestaShop/PrestaShop/pull/8433).
+The fixing changes can be found in PR [#8433](https://github.com/PrestaShop/PrestaShop/pull/8433).

 If you are currently using PrestaShop 1.7, <b>we strongly advise you to upgrade to v1.7.2.4 immediately</b>!